Hasexd/VulkanApp/README.md

 # PathTracer

-A path tracer build with Vulkan, written in C++23.
+A path tracer built with Vulkan, written in C++23.

 # Overview